darkpanda08/MediYantra-Heath-Service/README.md

 2. To populate the data in MongoDB for Testing Centres, NGO's and Helpine check the data folder for sample JSON file with data.

 3. Go to routes/ngo.js and uncomment from line 28-40.
-Then run the server and send POST request to localhost:5000/ngo/add with body having data as shown in JSON file.
+Then run the server and send POST request to route /ngo/add with body having data as shown in JSON file.
 After data is uploaded, comment the lines 28-40.

 4. Go to routes/helpline.js and uncomment from line 44-62.
-Then run the server and send POST request to localhost:5000/helpline/add with body having data as shown in JSON file.
+Then run the server and send POST request to route /helpline/add with body having data as shown in JSON file.
 After data is uploaded, comment the lines 44-62.

 5. Go to routes/search.js and uncomment from line 43-54.
-Then run the server and send POST request to localhost:5000/search/add with body having data as shown in JSON file.
+Then run the server and send POST request to route /search/add with body having data as shown in JSON file.
 After data is uploaded, comment the lines 43-54.

 4. Go to elfsight.com and create 4 widgets: Click to call, Social Media links, Chats and Coronavirus Track and add the provided code into the views/dashboard.ejs in line 89 and views/layout.ejs in line 17-19.